yhoogstrate/fuma/README.md

 +	STAR<sup>[6]</sup>
 +	Tophat_Fusion<sup>[7]</sup>

 Because RNA-Sequencing deals with samples that may have undergone splicing, reads may split up because of biological processes.
 If a fusion event takes place, the same thing may happen.
 Therefore we hypothesize that using spanning read distances may be unreliable, because there are known introns of > 100kb.
-Therefore, FuMa translates the breakpoint to gene names, and only overlaps breakpoints with the same genename(s).
+Therefore, FuMa translates the breakpoint to gene names, and only overlaps breakpoints with the same gene-name(s).

 ## Installation ##